SamuelMelian/DAS-G01-2025/Iteration-3/Decisions/0008-order-state-flow.md

 * Good, because it enforces sequential validation and prevents skipping steps.
 * Good, because each phase is encapsulated, allowing independent testing and easier evolution of individual steps.
 * Bad, because debugging failures may require inspecting multiple handlers.
-* Bad, because handler registration order must be carefully managed.
+* Bad, because the processing order is implicit, so understanding or modifying the sequence may require reviewing the entire chain.

 ## 0008-2-State Pattern